zalandoresearch/fashion-mnist/README.md

 ## Benchmark
-We build an automatic benchmarking system based on `scikit-learn`, covering 125 classifiers (no deep learning) with different parameters.
+We build an automatic benchmarking system based on `scikit-learn`, covering 128 classifiers (but no deep learning) with different parameters.
 [Results can be found here.](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/)

 <img src="doc/img/benchmark.gif" width="100%">